 Domestic rainwater harvesting is a growing trend – although it’s a long established water conservation measure.
-By collecting and re-using rainwater in your yard or inside your home as well, you can reduce your reliance on municipal or mains water, help conserve energy as well as water, and enjoy other benefits, too.
+By collecting and re-using rainwater in your yard or inside your home, you can reduce your reliance on municipal or mains water and also help conserve energy.

 What is rainwater harvesting?

 Rainwater harvesting is the process by which rainwater is collected and stored for re-use later on.
 The water could simply be used for irrigating the backyard.
 But it’s also possible to use it indoors for processes such as flushing the toilet and doing the laundry, or – in the most sophisticated systems – used all around the house including for drinking.

 There are many advantages to rainwater harvesting.
 It’s a way of reducing reliance on municipal or mains water beyond fitting faucets, showers, toilets and appliances that use less water.